 YOUR PROPERTY VALUE

-This is assessed as the Valuation Office’s opinion of the value of your property on 1st April 2015.
+This is assessed as the Valuation Office’s opinion of the value of your property, currently on 1st April 2015.
 If your Lease started around that time, it will give a good indication of what the Property Value (called ‘Rateable Value’ or RV) will be on your rates bill.
-It’s a little more complex, but it’s a good guide.
+It is more complex than that, but it is a good guide.

 RATES – WILL THEY BE ABOLISHED ANYWAY?